-What happened on this day in history: Franklin Delano Roosevelt is born, Mahatma Gandhi is assassinated, Bloody Sunday rocks Northern Ireland, and more.
+What happened on this day in history: Franklin Delano Roosevelt is born, Mahatma Gandhi is assassinated, Bloody Sunday rocks Northern Ireland, and more of what happened on this date in history.

 1649: Charles I Is Beheaded

-Andrew Jackson survives the first presidential assassination attempt in American history when he fends off an attack by would-be assassin Richard Lawrence in Washington D.C.
+Andrew Jackson survives the first presidential assassination attempt in American history when he fends off an attack by would-be assassin Richard Lawrence in Washington, D.C.

 1882: Franklin Delano Roosevelt Is Born

 Franklin Delano Roosevelt is born in Hyde Park, New York.
 The 32nd president of the United States — and the longest-serving American president — Roosevelt was first elected in 1933 and remained in power until his death in 1945.
-He oversaw a number of major historical events, including the end of the Great Depression, the attack on Pearl Harbor, and America’s involvement in World War II.
+He served amid a number of major historical events, including the end of the Great Depression, the attack on Pearl Harbor, and America’s involvement in World War II.

 1933: Adolf Hitler Is Named Chancellor Of Germany

 Adolf Hitler is named chancellor of Germany by President Paul von Hindenburg.
-Von Hindenburg and others hoped that making Hitler chancellor would temper his growing power, as other non-Nazis in government might be able to rein him in.
-Instead, Hitler’s chancellorship acted as a springboard and the Nazi leader became Germany’s de facto dictator when he won the presidency, in addition to the chancellorship, in August 1934.
+Von Hindenburg and others hoped that making Hitler chancellor would temper his growing power following the Nazis’ success in the 1932 elections.
+The idea was, now that Hitler was fully part of the system, the non-Nazis in government might be able to rein him in.

 1948: Mahatma Gandhi Is Assassinated